eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

 ## Message Limits

-Before accepting any telemetry or event messages, the HTTP adapter verifies that the configured [message limit] ({{< ref "/concepts/resource-limits.md" >}}) is not exceeded.
+Before accepting any telemetry or event or command messages, the HTTP adapter verifies that the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) is not exceeded.
 If the limit is exceeded then the incoming message is discarded with the status code `429 Too Many Requests`.

 ## Publish Telemetry Data (authenticated Device)